enkidevs/curriculum/generative-ai/llms/llms-introduction/llms-predict-next-word.md

 The input is "The early bird ...".
 What would an LLM likely predict as the next word?

-Use your own knowledge of the English language and the context of the sentence to make a prediction.

 The early bird ???

 - catches